 Your credit limit is directly related to your cash balance as reported in your bank accounts that are connected to Brex with Plaid/Finicity, your Brex Cash account balance, or your bank statements in the event you are unable to connect your external bank.
 As your cash balance in your linked account increases or decreases, so will your credit limit.
 For additional details, please refer to this article

-Your daily card limit is directly related to the balance held in your Brex Cash account—up to 30% of your Brex Cash balance if you are approved for monthly statements, or up to 100% of your balance if you are using Brex Cash with a daily statements card.
+Your daily card limit is directly related to the balance held in your Brex Cash account—up to 30% of your Brex Cash balance if you are approved for a Brex card with monthly payments, or up to 100% of your balance if you are using Brex Cash with daily payments.
 For additional details, please refer to this article.

 Net 60-day statements